learning-software-engineering/learning-software-engineering.github.io/Topics/System_Design/Handling_100K_Requests.md

 ## Motivation
 When we build a project, we are often concerned with the product; what features does the user want?
 After we've identified the features to build, we come up with a specification and implement our solution accordingly.
 We test our code to ensure correctness before then finally shipping.

 But what happens after this?
-If we have have tens or hundreds of thousands of users each making lots of requests, how do we know that our system can handle the load?
-This page aims to provide a high level framework for designing such a system and provides additional resources for interested readers.
+If we have tens or hundreds of thousands of users each making lots of requests, how do we know that our system can handle the load?
+This page aims to provide a high-level framework for designing such a system and provides additional resources for interested readers.

 We consider an app with three components: a client, an API, and a database.
 The database stores persistent information, our APIs serve requests for data from the database, and the client renders data for the user to interact with in some capacity.